mirror/processhacker/trunk/README.txt

  * Scanning for strings inside process memory
  * Getting heap information
  * Viewing DEP status and other additional information.

-Additionally, Process Hacker includes a separate tool called Injector which has the following capabilities:
- * Getting the command line of a process
- * Forcing a process to start another process
- * Forcing a process to terminate itself

 Process Hacker has an embedded help file (accessible through Hacker > Help).